rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 It was Caiaphas who had advised the Jews that it would be expedient that one man should die for the people. ^1814

 Simon Peter followed Jesus, and so did another disciple.
-Since that disciple was known to the high priest, he entered with Jesus into the courtyard of the high priest, ^1815
+Since that disciple was known to the high priest, he entered with Jesus into the court of the high priest, ^1815

 but Peter stood outside at the door.
 So the other disciple, who was known to the high priest, went out and spoke to the servant girl who kept watch at the door, and brought Peter in. ^1816

-The servant girl at the door said to Peter, You also are not one of this man’s disciples, are you?
+The servant girl at the door said to Peter, You also are not one of this man's disciples, are you?
 He said, I am not. ^1817

 Now the servants and officers had made a charcoal fire, because it was cold, and they were standing and warming themselves.
 Peter also was with them, standing and warming himself. ^1818